a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

 ### Projection in 2D

-Having used [BERTopic](https://github.com/MaartenGr/BERTopic) in the last years, I chose [UMAP](https://github.com/lmcinnes/umap) to project the high-dimensional embeddings into 2D and prepare them for visualization.
-As of now, the only customization of hyperparameters has been the selection of _cosine_ metric instead of euclidean one.
+Having used [BERTopic](https://github.com/MaartenGr/BERTopic) in recent years, I chose [UMAP](https://github.com/lmcinnes/umap) to project the high-dimensional embeddings into 2D and prepare them for visualization.
+Currently, the only hyperparameter customization has been the selection of _cosine_ metric instead of euclidean one.

 ### DataMapPlot